visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![](/assets/images/plots/gender_by_stance.png)

 The chart shows that there was almost no difference between Leave and Remain tweets, with both mentioning men about 84% of the time.
-This would suggest that one side did not tend
+However, if we look at just mentions of MPs,
 ![](/assets/images/plots/gender_by_stance_mps_only.png)